The Branch — 921 N Lake Havasu Ave, Lake Havasu City, AZ

 RV depreciation in 2024–2025 has been significant: units bought at pandemic-era peak pricing (2020–2022) are now competing with 91,000+ new 2025 models on dealer lots nationwide.
 That makes pricing discipline more important than it’s been in a decade.
 We price from current data — NADA, RVTrader sold comps, and what’s actually moved in the Havasu market recently — not from what you paid or what you wish it were worth.

-The Branch is part of The Boat Broker’s three-lot Havasu operation.
-Same family ownership, same standards, same on-time payment track record that’s backed every consignment we’ve handled since 1986.
+The Branch is part of The Boat Brokers’s three-lot Havasu operation.
+Same family ownership and local service standards since 1986.
 Licensed motor vehicle dealer, State of Arizona.

 Ready to Sell?
 Let’s Talk Numbers.

 Call or stop by The Branch.
-We’ll walk your unit, pull the comps, and give you a straight number — no pressure, no fees, no runaround.
+We’ll review your unit, discuss the market, and explain the current written terms before you decide.